 My uncle was a World War II Veteran and a small businessman, he served in WWII as a B-24 Navigator/Pilot and owned several small businesses in Baltimore.

 My uncle was the person who got me fascinated with investing, during one of my visits, he stopped by the bank to cash a check, but before he went inside, he showed the check to me.

 The check was a dividend check from Merrill Lynch, he briefly explained that it as a quarterly dividend check and he received it because he owned stock in the company.

-After he cashed the check and got back into the car, he told me all about how dividends worked and that by simply owning a stock you can receive a monthly or quarterly payment.
+After he cashed the check and got back into the car, he told me how dividends worked and that by simply owning a stock you can receive a monthly or quarterly payment.

 I was hooked, I loved the concept that you could get paid because you owned shares of that company.

 He often told me to save every penny and if you see one on the ground "pick it up because they add up," he'd also say "I don't take money for granted, you'll get burned if you do."

 He taught me to treat every purchase, large or small, as an investment.

 His best piece of advice that he gave was; "Keep Your Eye on the Horizon."
 He would explain that if you kept your eye on what's ahead of you, you'll be better prepared when you reach it.

 After I first got interested with investing, I remember wanting to

-learn more about it, but Bloomberg, CNBC and Fox Business didn't exist
+learn more about it, but Fox Business, Bloomberg, and CNBC didn't exist

 in those days.

-The fact that those networks didn't exist, at that time it was a blessing in disguise because business media doesn't help you learn about investing, they only help you to follow the herd, with a political bias attached.
+The fact that those networks didn't exist at that time was a blessing in disguise because business media doesn't help you learn about investing, they only help you to follow the herd, with a political bias attached.

 So, I started watching Louis Rukeyser's 'Wall Street Week' and as I mentioned on the investing guru's page, Sir John Templeton and Peter Lynch were the two professional investors who helped me understand investing.